 If not, take advantage of our Career Mentoring Scheme, which gives you the chance to meet with a professional from an organisation or in a job role that interests you.
-Your mentor can give you the benefit of their experience in a particular occupation, and an insight into the knowledge and skills you need to enter into and progress within that occupation.
+Your mentor can give you the benefit of their experience in a particular occupation, and an insight into the knowledge and skills you need to enter into and succeed within that occupation.

 Do you have people to encourage and support you with your career?